TeamStacks/hw4/README.md

 - Chart.js
 - d3.js - for dynamically serving data
 - parse-1.4.2.js - JavaScript library from Parse
-- Bootstrap.js - We used this for the modals
+- bootstrap.min.js (version 3.3.4) - We used this for the pop-up modals
 - jquery-1.11.2.js - We used this for jQuery

 ## JavaScript Files We Made

 - query.js - Holds some methods for loading information from Parse as well as other things related to querying, such as parsing URL for ID when viewing an item (wire4.html)
 - profile.js - Handles all the methods for logging in and verifying log in with Parse SDK and Facebook
+- init.js - The javascript that initializes our Parse and Facebook SDK libraries.
 - quandl.js - Handles scraping of data from Quandl for our bid and total information.

 # Thank you!